epi-project/brane-documentation/user-guide/src/system-admins/installation/worker-node.md

 > <img src="../../assets/img/info.png" alt="info" width="16" style="margin-top: 3px; margin-bottom: -3px"/> Certificate generation is done using [cfssl](https://github.com/cloudflare/cfssl), which is dynamically downloaded by `branectl`.
 The checksum of the downloaded file is asserted, and if you ever see a checksum-related error, then you might be dealing with a fake binary that is being downloaded under a real address.
 In that case, tread with care.

-When the certificates are generated, be sure the share `ca.pem` with the central node.
+When the certificates are generated, be sure to share `ca.pem` with the central node.
 If you are also adminstrating that node, see [here](./control-node.md#adding-certificates) for instructions on what to do with it.

 ### Client-side certificates